I’m doing a little happy dance this morning! Would you like to dance with me?

 But I’ve learned a new way to fight!
 Whenever the aphasia start to get me – I turn on my iPhone and I video.
 I talk.
 I speak.
 I practice my speech therapy.
 Probably 95% of those videos will never been seen by anyone other than me.
 And that’s just fine.
 Because those videos prove to me that I still have a voice.
 I can still do my job.
 And I can accomplish my next dream of making sTORIbook TV successful.
 This is just the beginning of my next endeavor!

-today was titled, “Let’s Be Encouragers!”
+My daily devotional today was titled, “Let’s Be Encouragers!”
 Let me tell you about someone who has a TON of encouragers… THIS GIRL!
 I am beyond blessed to have so many people who leave me encouraging messages to help me get through the tough moments and lifted my spirits.
 And that’s exactly what I want to do today in gratitude – I want to encourage!
 I don’t wake up every day dancing.
 I don’t overcome the aphasia every time.
 But TODAY my perseverance feels rewarded!
 Today I feel like I WON!

 Is there something that you’ve been wanting to do but have felt held back?
 GO DO IT!